aaai-uc/aaai-uc.github.io/2022_scholars.md

 <!--See our AAAI-22 scholars talk about their research!
 The youtube playlist of AAAI-22 UC pitch videos is [available here](https://www.youtube.com/watch?v=dXsupAQAKgs&list=PLIsth1r16Z2MHJ9jItF2MLGzQgAjH8QN8), and links to individual videos accompany each scholar's profile, below. -->

 See our AAAI-22 scholars talk about their research!
-The youtube playlist of AAAI-22 UC pitch videos is [available here](https://www.youtube.com/playlist?list=PLIsth1r16Z2NYx6tkRzGgW9wP5vQDrPcY), and links to individual videos accompany each scholar's profile, below.
+The youtube playlist of AAAI-22 UC scholars' research pitch videos is [available here](https://www.youtube.com/playlist?list=PLIsth1r16Z2NYx6tkRzGgW9wP5vQDrPcY), and links to individual videos accompany each scholar's profile, below.

 # Meet our scholars!